 Living in Denver as a musician has given him the perspective of the creative climate and what it takes to be a self-made artist in booming urban sprawl.
 These ideas are present in the album as well.

-Matt discusses it, “There is a theme in the album that is kind of about how the middle class gets through college, acquires debt and, has to manage life.
-In Denver for artist and creatives, it is just getting harder to get by.
+Matt discusses it, “There is a theme in the album that is kind of about how the middle class gets through college, acquires debt, and has to manage life.
+In Denver, for artists and creatives, it is just getting harder to get by.
 To make your art.
 To not have to worry about the rising cost of living.
-In my own way, I wrote these songs addressing that.
+In my way, I wrote these songs addressing that.
 I wrote them about characters that may be experiencing this in one form or another.”

 The political landscape is changing our country, and technology shapes our broader view of individuals.
 We often overlook that there are people who live life differently than us, or perhaps they came from a time where opportunities were limited, and incomes were based more on industry/factory type work.
 We are often quick to judge, label, and forget the people behind the opinions and topics.